 Explore the most iconic wildlife reserves in all Africa: Samburu National Park, Ol Pejeta Conservancy, Lakes Nakuru and Naivasha in the Great Rift Valley and Maasai Mara National Reserve.

-For the full itinerary more details please email: firstname.lastname@example.org
+For the full itinerary and more details please email: firstname.lastname@example.org

 During the zoo’s 2018 Travel Program, zoo donors and members enjoyed 15 days on an African photo safari.
 The trip included visits to South Africa, Botswana, and Zambia with amazing wildlife along the way.